nogieman/synchronous_FIFO/README.md

 # synchronous_FIFO
-This project is a small synchronous fifo written considering all the necessary rules at Vicharak
+This project is a small synchronous fifo written considering all the necessary rules at Vicharak.

+The repo contains the FIFO module and testbench, along with icarus verilog simulation files.